N. Bhaskara Rao: Election to Lok Sabha

 Bhaskara Rao was elected to the 12th Lok Sabha in 1998 from Khammam Lok Sabha constituency on Congress (i) ticket.
 He filed a defamation litigation on N.T.R: Mahanayakudu movie for portraying his character in a negative manner.

 On 6 July 2019, after decades of political silence, he joined Bharatiya Janata Party in the presence of Union Home Minister and Bharatiya Janata Party president Amit Shah at a public meeting in Shamshabad, near Hyderabad.

+Death

+Bhaskara Rao was undergoing treatment for age-related ailments at Continental Hospitals in Hyderabad and died on 22 April 2026, at the age of 90.

 Autobiography

 Bhaskar Rao's autobiography, Walking with destiny, was released in May 2012.
 TDP dismissed the book and alleged that it was a "bundle of lies".
 In an interview to a TV channel, Bhaskar Rao, criticised the late NT Rama Rao for alleged Mallela Babji and other incidents.
 He said that he desisted from going public with the facts so as not to hurt the sentiments of NTR fans.